Adelaide Crapsey: Death and legacy

 The poet Carl Sandburg was partly responsible for the continued interest in the cinquain and in keeping Crapsey from obscurity through his poem "Adelaide Crapsey."

-Adelaide Crapsey's nephew, Arthur H. Crapsey, became an influential industrial designer in the years following World War II.
+Crapsey's nephew, Arthur H. Crapsey, became an influential industrial designer in the years following World War II.
 He is known for a series of iconic camera designs for Eastman Kodak.

-Adelaide Crapsey's papers are in the University of Rochester Library archives.
+Crapsey's papers are in the University of Rochester Library archives.

 Poetic influence

 In the years immediately before her death, she wrote much of the verse on which her reputation rests.
 Her interest in rhythm and meter led her to create a unique variation on the cinquain (or quintain), a 5-line form of 22 syllables influenced by the Japanese haiku and tanka.
 Her five-line cinquain (now styled as an American cinquain) has a generally iambic meter defined as "one-stress, two-stress, three-stress, four-stress and suddenly back to one-stress" and normally consists of 2 syllables in the first and last lines and 4, 6 and 8 syllables in the middle three lines, as shown in the poem Niagara.
 Marianne Moore said of her poetic style, "Crapsey's apartness and delicately differentiated footfalls, her pallor and color were impressive."